What's to know about psoriasis on the eyelids?

 - Gently wash the eyelids with cool water and a sensitive skin or baby shampoo to relieve irritation.

-Makeup can reduce the appearance of redness and scales, but people should choose makeup for sensitive skin.
+Makeup can reduce the appearance of redness and scales, but people with psoriasis should choose makeup for sensitive skin.

-Makeup can also interfere with topical medications and further irritate the eyelid.
+Makeup can also interfere with the topical medications a person is using and further irritate the eyelid.

-People with psoriasis should speak to a doctor about the best ways to use makeup and manage eyelid psoriasis.
+People with psoriasis should speak to a doctor or dermatologist about the best ways to use makeup to manage eyelid psoriasis.

-A person with psoriasis may want to speak to a doctor about getting a piercing or tattoo.
+It is best to speak to a doctor before getting a piercing or a tattoo.

-Always check with your doctor before using any type of treatment around your eyes, your vision is too valuable to take any chances.Debra Sullivan, PhD, MSN, RN, CNE, COI Answers represent the opinions of our medical experts.
+A person may find that a particular brand of contact lens or solution causes additional irritation, but other than that, there should be no additional complications.Debra Sullivan, PhD, MSN, RN, CNE, COI Answers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.